xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VIEW.SHOW**?(view\_name)

-View\_name    is text enclosed in quotation marks and specifies the name of a view in the active workbook.
+View\_name&nbsp;&nbsp;&nbsp;&nbsp;is text enclosed in quotation marks and specifies the name of a view in the active workbook.

 **Remarks**